-Hair Colors That Can Make You Look 10 Years Younger
+Age-Reversing Hair Colors That Can Instantly Make You Look Years Younger

 Liven up your brunette locks by going rich red.
 The warmly pigmented shade works some serious magic on brunettes and redheads alike, bringing a healthy glow out of any dullness.

-If Jennifer Aniston can rock this beachy blonde hue after she turns 50 this year (and we all know she will), then that’s all the proof we need.
+If Jennifer Aniston can rock this beachy blonde hue after she turns 50 (and we all know she does), that’s all the proof we need.
 The shade, a brown-blonde with flecks of gold, is warm and bright, which will bring out those same qualities in the face.

 Take a deep dive into dark chocolate.
-For olive and tan skin tones, rich mocha brown takes care of any dullness.
+For olive and tan skin tones, rich mocha brown breathes major life back into the strands.
 The richness of the color, especially when some subtle touches of caramel are added to the ends, makes a statement.

 Go bold or go home?
 This bright shade brings out those baby blues something fierce, and the trendy asymmetrical cut makes it even cooler.

 This color is smooth as butter and not your basic platinum.
 The warmer, yellow-based blonde conjures up the Goldilocks-inspired tones in your natural hair for a brighter complexion overall.
 Aging causes us to lose fullness and fat in our facial features, but this hue adds that softness right back in.